 Elementary Education Bachelor's Degree

 New initiatives within the College of Education have made it possible to move a highly successful campus program for initial teacher preparation into a format available online.
-Classes begin May 2017 and will follow a prescribed sequence over a two-year period.
+Classes begin in May of each year and will follow a prescribed sequence over a two-year period.
 Students who are unable to complete classes as sequenced will be able to take them the following year.

 To be admitted to K-State, applicants must follow the university Office of Admissions policies and procedures.
 Once admitted to the university, students will be classified as a pre-professional elementary education major.
 Students will begin the program in May intersession, and by the end of the summer, students should be prepared to apply for professional teacher education or what are commonly referred to as block (a, b, c) semesters.
 Once admitted to teacher education, the student’s status changes to professional elementary education major.

 - Completion of this online degree will lead to Kansas K-6 teaching licensure.